-If you’d like to stop dieting and start enjoy all foods without guilt, Intuitive Eating is a non-diet approach that can help you.
+Inside: If you’d like to stop dieting and start enjoy all foods without guilt, find out how the non-diet approach of Intuitive Eating can help you.

 I wrote a shorter version of this post for WebMD.
 Find me over there on the Food & Fitness Blog, where I post regularly.